2-channel 4K UHD video, 5.1 audio, 28:14 minutes, 2020

 The artists gratefully acknowledge the support of the Marlinja community, particularly Ray Dimakarri Dixon and Eleanor Dixon; the Elliot community, particularly Auntie Susan Kingston and Claudette Albert; Newcastle Waters Station; the Larrakia Rangers; and the Jawoyn Association Aboriginal Corporation Rangers.

 We are grateful for the support of many CABAH affiliates who appear in the work, with special thanks to Earth scientists Tim Cohen and Cassandra Rowe, as well as Aara Welz, Michael Brand, Nicola Stromsoe, Matt Forbes, Michael-Shawn Fletcher, Michael Bird, Ceri Shipton and Rainy Comley.
 We are grateful for the stewardship provided by Amanda Lawson, Richard ‘Bert’ Roberts, Chantal Knowles and Carolyn Cooke of CABAH; working with Deborah Ely, Sophie O’Brien, Judith Blackall and the team at Bundanon Trust.
 Our gratitude to the School of Art at RMIT University, Melbourne.

-A comprehensive monograph has been published by Bundanon Trust with commissioned essays by Sophie Knezic, Fiona Gruber and Tim Flannery, plus Michael-Shawn Fletcher in conversation with Sonia Leber and David Chesworth.
-Design by Paul Mylecharane and Kim Mumm Hansen of Public Office.
-The publication has been generously supported by CABAH and the Gordon Darling Foundation.
+A comprehensive monograph has been published by Bundanon in association with CABAH with commissioned essays by Sophie Knezic, Fiona Gruber and Tim Flannery, plus Michael-Shawn Fletcher in conversation with Sonia Leber and David Chesworth.
+Supported by the Gordon Darling Foundation and designed by Paul Mylecharane and Kim Mumm Hansen of Public Office.
+Available from Perimeter Books.